saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/xcuitest-introduction.md

 ![add-build-script.png](/img/xcuitest/add-build-script.png)

-5. The script can be triggered with
+5. The script can be triggered,
    - by Xcode:
      - Going to `Product` > `Build For` > `Testing`
        ![trigger-build-script.png](/img/xcuitest/trigger-build-script.png)